When we were in debt, we didn’t even have the luxury to consider the pros and cons of debt consolidation.

 If we had we would have come across some worn-out mantras like ‘you don’t get out of debt by taking on more debt’ – used when someone asks whether they should choose debt consolidation or keep debt on multiple credit cards and with many creditors.

 Guess what?
 You do get out of debt using debt consolidation.
-We started with £100,000 consumer debt in January 2010 and managed to pay off debt, all of it, by February 2013.
-It took us three years and one week to pay off our debt using debt consolidation and restructuring our debt by taking out one big, scary loan and paying off nine high-interest rate credit cards.
+We started with £100,000 in consumer debt in January 2010 and managed to pay off debt, all of it, by February 2013.
+It took us three years and one week to pay off our debt using debt consolidation and restructuring our debt by taking out one big, scary loan and paying off nine high-interest-rate credit cards.

 These are essential rules!
 Still, we broke them and paid off our debt in record time.
 It could have gone the other way…maybe.
 Although I never allowed the possibility of failure and loss to enter my mind.